 Although we will have certain expenses and revenues denominated in Patacas in Macau, our revenues and expenses will be denominated predominantly in Hong Kong dollars and in connection with most of our indebtedness and certain expenses, U.S. dollars.
 We expect to incur significant debt denominated in U.S. dollars, and the costs associated with servicing and repaying such debt will be denominated in U.S. dollars.
 The value of the H.K. dollar and Patacas against the U.S. dollar may fluctuate and may be affected by, among other things, changes in political and economic conditions.
-Although the exchange rate between the H.K. dollar will remain pegged to the U.S. dollar, and that the Pataca is pegged to the H.K. dollar, we cannot assure you that the H.K. dollar will remain pegged to the U.S. dollar and that the Pataca will remain pegged to the U.S. dollar.
-Any significant fluctuations in the same currencies in which we have obligations, thereby reducing our exposure to currency fluctuations.
-Any significant fluctuations in the exchange rates between H.K. dollars or Patacas to U.S. dollar financial condition.
-For example, to the exchange rates between the K. dollars or Patacas against the U.S. dollar would have an adverse effect on our revenues and financial condition.
-For example, to the exchange rates between H.K. dollars or Patacas against the U.S. dollar would have an adverse effect on the amounts we receive from the conversion.
+Although the exchange rate between the H.K. dollar will remain pegged to the U.S. dollar, we cannot assure you that the H.K. dollar will remain pegged to the U.S. dollar.
+We do not hedge our exposure to foreign currencies.
+Instead we maintain a certain amount of our operating funds in the same currencies in which we have obligations, thereby reducing our exposure to currency fluctuations.
+Any significant fluctuations in the exchange rates between H.K. dollars or Patacas to U.S. dollar material adverse effect on our revenues and financial condition.
+For example, to the extent that we are required to convert U.S. dollar financings into H.K. dollars or Patacas against the U.S. dollar would have an adverse effect on the amounts we receive from the conversion.